openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Choose the default amounts of the three buttons in fill/prime dialogue, depending on the length of your catheter.

 #### Range of visualization
-Choose the high and low marks for the BG-graph on AndroidAPS overview and smart watch.
+Choose the high and low marks for the BG-graph on AAPS overview and smart watch.
 It is only the visualization, not the target range for your BG.
 Example: 70 - 180 mg/dl or 3.9 - 10 mmol/l

 #### Shorten tab titles
-Choose wether the tab titles in AndroidAPS are long (e.g. ACTIONS, LOCAL PROFILE, AUTOMATION) or short (e.g. ACT, LP, AUTO)
+Choose wether the tab titles in AAPS are long (e.g. ACTIONS, LOCAL PROFILE, AUTOMATION) or short (e.g. ACT, LP, AUTO)

 #### Show notes field in treatment dialogs
 Choose if you want to have a notes field when entering treatments or not.